JsIqbal/digital-reward/README.md

     npm run server
 ```

+# Domain-Driven Design (DDD) Explained

+Hey there!
+Imagine you're building the coolest video game ever.
+Well, Domain-Driven Design (DDD) is like creating that game world in a smart and organized way.
+Let's dive in!

+## What's DDD All About?

+Think of DDD as a super guidebook for making your game.
+Here's the deal:

+-   **Domain:** This is your game world, with all its characters, places, and rules.
+Just like the world in your favorite game!
+-   **Model:** Imagine it as a special book that helps you remember who's who and what's what in your game.
+-   **Bounded Contexts:** Picture different zones in your game, like a spooky forest or a magical castle.
+Each zone has its own rules and characters.
+-   **Entities:** These are like the main heroes and villains in your game.
+They can change and learn new things.
+-   **Value Objects:** Think of them as special treasures, like a powerful sword or a healing potion.
+They're super helpful!
+-   **Aggregates:** Imagine a group of characters and treasures working together.
+It's like a superhero team with awesome powers.
+-   **Repositories:** These are like magical chests where you keep your characters and cool stuff.
+You can easily find them when you need them.
+-   **Services:** Think of them as expert helpers in your game.
+They do important tasks, like casting spells or fixing things.
+-   **Ubiquitous Language:** It's like if everyone—players and characters—used the same words.
+This makes everything easier to understand!

+## How Does DDD Work?

+1. **Layered Architecture:** Imagine your game as a yummy cake with different layers.
+Each layer does something special, like showing the game to players or making characters move.
+2. **Hexagonal Architecture (Ports and Adapters):** This is like having a secret clubhouse for all the game's magic.
+There are doors (adapters) that let things go in and out.
+3. **CQRS (Command Query Responsibility Segregation):** It's like having separate notebooks—one for writing stuff and one for reading stuff.
+This keeps the game organized.
+4. **Event Sourcing:** Imagine writing down every adventure in a special book.
+Instead of saving the game at one point, you can read the book and know everything.
+5. **Aggregate Roots:** These are like the leaders of different groups in the game.
+They make sure everyone follows the rules.
+6. **Domain Events:** Think of these as special announcements in the game.
+When something cool happens, everyone gets to know.

+## Why Use DDD?

+-   DDD helps make software as exciting and real as an awesome video game!
+-   It makes software easier to understand because everything is neat and organized.
+-   It's like crafting a magical world where everything works together perfectly.

+## Challenges of DDD:

+-   Learning DDD might take some time because it introduces new ideas.
+-   At the start, planning and understanding the game world might need more time.
+-   Finding the right balance between accuracy and practicality can be a bit tricky.

+Domain-Driven Design is a bit like creating an epic adventure that's fun for both players and creators.
+Just like your favorite game, DDD helps build software worlds that are amazing, consistent, and a whole lot of fun for everyone! 🚀

+# Project Architecture

+Welcome to the world of software architecture! 🚀 This document will guide you through the different parts of your project and explain each one in a fun and relatable way.
+Imagine your project as a big playground, and each folder and component is like a player or equipment that contributes to the game.

+## Main Folder: Your Project's Home 🏡

-1. **Main Folder (Your Project's Home):** This is like the base of your project.
-It's where everything starts.
-Imagine it as the entrance to a big playground.
+This is where everything starts!
+Just like how a game starts from a central place, your project starts from here.
+It's like the entrance to a big playground, and all the fun begins when you step in.

-2. **cmd Folder (Where the Main Game Plan is):** Think of this as the place where the game plan is written.
-It tells your project what to do first.
-Like, "Start the game, set up everything, and let the fun begin!"
+## cmd Folder: Where the Main Game Plan is Written 📜

+Think of this as the place where the game plan is written.
+It's like someone giving instructions on how to play.
+"Start the game, set up everything, and let the fun begin!"
+This folder contains the instructions that your project needs to follow.

-3. **config Folder (How the Game Will Be Played):** Here, you decide how the game should be played.
-What rules to follow, like which colors are good, how fast the players can run, and other settings.
+## config Folder: How the Game Will Be Played 🎮

+Here, you decide how the game should be played.
+Imagine you're setting up the rules, like which colors are good, how fast players can run, and other settings.
+The config folder is where you adjust your project's settings and make sure everything is just right.

-4. **database Folder (Getting Ready for the Game):** Imagine this is where you prepare the playground.
-You set up the swings, slides, and everything needed for the game to happen.
+## database Folder: Getting Ready for the Game 🏟️

+This is like the part of the playground where you prepare everything before the game starts.
+You set up the swings, slides, and all the fun stuff needed for the game to happen.
+The database folder is where you get everything ready for your project to run smoothly.

-5. **repo Folder (Helpers for Playing the Game):** This is like your helper friends who know all the rules of the game.
-They help you keep track of scores, who's playing, and stuff like that.
+## repo Folder: Helpers for Playing the Game 🤝

+Think of this as your helper friends who know all the rules of the game.
+They help you keep track of scores, who's playing, and other important stuff.
+The repo folder holds the code that helps your project interact with the data it needs.

-6. **rest Folder (Where People Play the Game):** Think of this like the game field.
+## rest Folder: Where People Play the Game 🏟️

+Imagine this as the game field itself!
 People come here to play the game.
 They run, jump, and have fun.
-The rest folder manages how people can play together.
+In the rest folder, you manage how people can play together.
+This is where the different parts of your project connect and interact with each other.

+## svc Folder: Managing the Game 🎮

-7. **svc Folder (Managing the Game):** This is like the person who makes sure everything is going well in the game.
+This is like the person who makes sure everything is going well in the game.
 They decide if someone wins, if the game is fair, and if everyone is happy.
+The svc folder contains the important logic that keeps your project running smoothly and ensures things work as expected.

-8. **models Folder (Characters and Stuff in the Game):** Imagine this is where you create all the characters for your game.
+## models Folder: Characters and Stuff in the Game 🧙‍♂️

+Imagine this is where you create all the characters for your game.
 Like the heroes, villains, and other cool stuff you can use to play.

-Remember, just like how you can imagine different parts of a playground, your code is like the playground for your computer to play with.
-Each part has a special job to make the game fun and exciting!
+In your project, the models folder holds the data structures that represent the different things your project works with.

+## cache Folder: Remembering Important Stuff 📚

+Just like how you remember where you left off in a game, the cache folder helps your project remember things quickly.
+It's like a super-fast memory that stores important information so your project can use it again later.

+## logger Folder: Keeping a Diary of the Game 📖

+Imagine having a diary where you write down what happens in the game.
+The logger folder is like a diary for your project.
+It keeps a record of what's happening, so you can go back and check what went right or wrong.

+## docs and util Folders: Guides and Extra Helpers 🛠️

+The docs folder is like the guidebook for your game, where you explain how everything works.
+The util folder is like a toolbox with extra tools that your project can use whenever it needs them.

 ---

-# Project Architecture

-This document outlines the architecture of the project, including its directory structure and major components.

 ## Directory Structure

+Your project's structure looks like this:

 -   root
--   -   `cmd/` (Root Files)
+    -   cmd/
+    -   config/
+    -   rest/
+        -   user/
+        -   server.go
+    -   svc/
+        -   userrepo/
+        -   service.go
+    -   repo/
+        -   user.go
+    -   cache/
-    -   `config/` (Configuration files)
+    -   logger/
-    -   `rest/` (REST API handlers and routes)
-        -   `admin/` (Admin-related routes and handlers)
-        -   `dashboard/` (Dashboard-related routes and handlers)
-        -   `user/` (User-related routes and handlers)
-        -   `test/` (Test-related routes and handlers)
-        -   `server.go` (server related system)
-    -   `svc/` (Service layer)
+    -   docs/
-        -   `adminrepo/` (Admin repository implementation)
-        -   `dashboardrepo/` (Dashboard repository implementation)
-        -   `userrepo/` (User repository implementation)
-        -   `service.go` (Service implementation)
+    -   util/
-    -   `repo/` (Repository layer)
+    -   main.go
-        -   `admin/` (Admin repository interface)
-        -   `dashboard/` (Dashboard repository interface)
-        -   `user/` (User repository interface)
-        -   `admin.go` (Admin repository implementation)
-        -   `dashboa.go` (Dashboard repository implementation)
-        -   `user.go` (User repository implementation)
-    -   `main.go` (Application entry point)

 ## Components

 ### rest

-This directory contains the REST API handlers and routes, organized by different entities.
+This is where the fun begins!
+Different parts of your project come together here to play the game.

 ### svc

-The service layer that holds the business logic and uses the repository layer for data access.
+Here's where the magic happens!
+The svc folder manages the game and ensures everything works smoothly.

 ### repo

-The repository layer that defines the interfaces and implementations for data access.
+The repo folder helps your project interact with data, just like your helper friends in the game.

 ### config

-Contains configuration files for the application.
+This folder sets the rules and settings for your game.
+It's like giving instructions on how to play.

 ### main.go

-The entry point of the application that sets up the server and initializes the routes.
+This is like the button to start the game.
+When you press it, your project starts running.

 ## Usage

-To run the application, execute `go run main.go`.
+To start the game (your project), run `go run main.go`.

 ## Notes

--   Make sure to handle error cases and validations properly in your code.
+-   Always handle errors and validations in your code to keep the game fair.
--   Use proper package and function naming conventions for clarity and consistency.
+-   Use clear and consistent naming for your packages and functions.
--   Feel free to add more details as the architecture evolves.
+-   Feel free to add more details as your project grows and evolves.

 # NGROK Docs: